Pennsylvania Fly Fishing 4 min read

 About Little Lehigh Creek

-Little Lehigh Creek is a 24 mile long tributary of the Lehigh River.
-The stream is a limestone spring creek and flows through Lehigh Valley.
+Little Lehigh Creek is a 24-mile-long tributary of the Lehigh River.
+The stream is one of the limestone spring creeks that flows through Lehigh Valley (Monocacy Creek, Saucon Creek, and Bushkill Creek are the others.)
 Its source is located in Longswamp Township in Berks County, and it joins Lehigh River in Allentown.
-It is also fed by Jordan Creek.
+Jordan Creek also feeds it.

-There is a 1.5 mile (upper) Catch-and-Release – Fly Fishing Only (CRFFO) section that stretches from the T-508 bridge (Wild Cherry Lane) to the T-510 bridge (Millrace Road).
-A second (lower) CRFFO section (formerly known as the Heritage Section) runs from the Fish Hatchery Road Bridge to the 24th Street Bridge.
+There is a 1.5-mile (upper) Catch-and-Release—fly Fishing Only (CRFFO) section that stretches from the T-508 bridge (Wild Cherry Lane) to the T-510 bridge (Millrace Road).
+A second (lower) CRFFO section (formerly the Heritage Section) runs from the Fish Hatchery Road Bridge to the 24th Street Bridge.

-At Little Lehigh Creek, you will see brown trout, brook trout, and rainbow trout.
-It’s important at Little Lehigh to match the insect hatch, so be sure to pack your best imitations.
+At Little Lehigh Creek, you will see brown, brook, and rainbow trout.
+Matching the insect hatch is important at Little Lehigh, so be sure to pack your best imitations.

 Little Lehigh Creek Map and Fishing Access Sites